(Photo by Steve W, via Flickr. CC BY-NC-ND 2.0)

 - Bristle-thighed Curlew – Near Threatened (2020)

-What are the threats to curlews?
+What are the threats to Curlews?

 Curlews face a wide range of threats, including habitat loss and degradation, disturbance, changes in farming practices, predation, hunting, and climate change.

-Which is the largest and smallest species of curlews?
+Which is the largest and smallest species of Curlews?

-The Far Eastern Curlew is the largest curlew species, with a body length measuring between 53-66cm, a wingspan of 110cm, and a weight between 565-1,150g.
+The Far Eastern Curlew is the largest Curlew species, with a body length measuring between 53-66cm, a wingspan of 110cm, and a weight between 565-1,150g.
 The species nearly doubles in weight before its migration.

-As the name suggests, the Little Curlew is the smallest species of curlew.
+As the name suggests, the Little Curlew is the smallest species of Curlew.
 It has a body length of between 28-34cm, a wingspan of between 68-71cm, and a weight of between 118-221g.

 When is World Curlew Day and World Shorebird Day?